| Wheeling’s

 element, sensuality their sphere.
 They gratify the natural heart, and

 give leeway to inclination.”—Review, January 21, 1904.
+“The track

 of truth lies close beside the track of error, and both tracks may seem